Jarran Reed takes back his old number — which was Jadeveon Clowney’s number last year

 Anyone waiting for something to happen with the Seahawks and Jadeveon Clowney has been sorely disappointed the last few days/weeks/months as the standout defensive end remains unsigned by Seattle — or anyone else.

-And in what could be taken as a sign that Clowney’s days in Seattle may be over, Seahawks defensive tackle Jarran Reed tweeted Wednesday morning that he is taking back the number 90 that he wore with Seattle from 2016-18 before selling it to Clowney last season and wearing 91, instead.
+And in what could be taken as a sign that Clowney’s days in Seattle may be over — or at least, that a re-signing with Seattle isn’t imminent — Seahawks defensive tackle Jarran Reed tweeted Wednesday morning that he is taking back the number 90 that he wore with Seattle from 2016-18 before selling it to Clowney last season and wearing 91, instead.

 “To clarify all questions yes I am back in number 90,” Reed tweeted.